Discover how Microsoft 365 and Softeng help you comply with the new GDPR regulation

 Microsoft offers Office 365, Windows 10 and Enterprise Mobility + Security in a single, always-up-to-date solution called Microsoft 365, which frees organizations from most of the costs and complexity of using multiple fragmented systems.

-Microsoft 365 is in a unique position to help you comply with the GDPR , offering you the most complete set of market compliance capabilities, much wider than any other cloud service provider.
+Microsoft 365 is in a unique position to help you comply with the GDPR , offering you the most complete set of market compliance capabilities, far more comprehensive than any other cloud service provider.

 Microsoft 365 solutions help you: